Photonic quantum metrology with variational quantum optical non-linearities: Starting from Squeezed Coherent States

-Finally, to understand better what is happening below the Kerr nonlinearity bound threshold, we plot in Fig.~\ref{fig:squeezed}c the values of $\mathcal{F}^{-1}_{\rm Q,C}$ obtained with the Kerr ansatz with a bound $\tilde{U}_{\rm bound}=10^{-4}$ as a function of $N$ (similarly to what we did in Fig.~\ref{fig:kerr below bound} for coherent states).
+Finally, to understand better what is happening below the Kerr non-linearity bound threshold, we plot in Fig.~\ref{fig:squeezed}(c) the values of $\mathcal{F}^{-1}_{\rm Q,C}$ obtained with the Kerr ansatz with a bound $\tilde{U}_{\rm bound}=10^{-4}$ as a function of $N$.
 Here we also plot the results for the inverse of the QFI and the CFI using squeezed coherent states with $\alpha=\sqrt{N/2}$ and a squeezing factor of $10$ dB, i.e., removing the preparation and measurement PQCs (or equivalently setting $\boldsymbol{\theta}=\boldsymbol{\mu}=0$).
 The results are identical in both cases, showing that the bound Kerr ansatz is not able to surpass the results of squeezed states alone due to the small value of $\tilde{U}_{\rm bound}$ preventing the optimizer to explore a larger region of the Hilbert space.
-In any case, these results are better than those obtained with coherent states alone in Sec.~\ref{sec:kerr below threshold}, since the former are already non-classical.
+In any case, these results are better than those obtained with coherent states alone, as is shown in Sec.~\ref{sec:kerr below threshold}, since the former are already non-classical.
 Note that, while squeezed states saturate the TFS scaling at small values of $N$, for $N\gtrsim 20$ they deviate and start following a classical $1/N$ scaling.